McKinley High School (Sebring, Ohio)

-McKinley High School is a public high school located in Sebring, Ohio.
-It is the only high school in the district, and educates 185 students enrolled in grades 6 through 12.
+McKinley High School is a public high school located in Sebring, Ohio It is the only high school in the district and educates 175 students enrolled in grades 7 to 12.
 In 1914, the Sebring Local School District was established and charged with strengthening the educational opportunities for students in the village of Sebring and the surrounding area.
 The Sebring Local School District built the current McKinley High School in Sebring in the late 1990s.

-Sebring School Board

-Current members as of 2022-23 School Year: